INFORMATION FOR PATIENTS OF DR. S. KRAFT

 Frowning causes the muscles in the face to pull on the tissues in and under the skin.
 Over time the muscles can become too strong and cause frown lines, furrows, and wrinkles to form around the eyes and in the forehead.
 Various facial expressions can also cause wrinkles to develop in other areas of the face, such as around the nose, mouth, and neck.
 This can cause a person to have a discouraged or angry look, even though he or she is not upset.

-Botox is a drug produced by Allergan Inc. that relaxes muscles.
-It has been used since 1978 for relaxing muscles in several conditions where they are overactive or too tight.
+Botulinum toxin relaxes facial muscles.
+The product form approved for use in Canada is Botox CosmeticTM, licensed by Allergan Inc. It has been used since 1978 for relaxing muscles in several conditions where they are overactive or too tight.
 It was originally approved for treating eye muscle disorders, such as crossed eyes, and for stopping uncontrolled blinking that is seen in some neurologic diseases such as blepharospasm and hemifacial spasm.

 Treatment has to planned for each patient on an individual basis.
 It is important for the doctor to discuss the objectives and risks of treatment with the patient before it is given.
 The drug should only be used by a doctor trained to use the drug.